micmejia/bible-dump/NKJV/Jeremiah/Jer 19.md

 "Then you shall break the flask in the sight of the men who go with you,

 ###### 11
-and say to them, 'Thus says the Lord of hosts: "Even so I will break this people and this city, as _one_ breaks a potter's vessel, which cannot be [^a]made whole again; and they shall bury _them_ in Tophet till _there is_ no place to bury.
+and say to them, 'Thus says the Lord of hosts: "Even so I will break this people and this city, as _one_ breaks a potter's vessel, which cannot be made whole again; and they shall bury _them_ in Tophet till _there is_ no place to bury.

 ###### 12
 Thus I will do to this place," says the Lord, "and to its inhabitants, and make this city like Tophet.